PaddlePaddle/docs/doc/fluid/beginners_guide/install/Ubuntuen.md

 ## Determine which version to install

-* Only PaddlePaddle for CPU is supported.
+* PaddlePaddle for CPU is supported.
 If your computer does not have an NVIDIA® GPU, you can only install this version.
 If your computer has a GPU, it is also recommended that you install the CPU version of PaddlePaddle first to check if your local environment is suitable.

-* Support for GPU PaddlePaddle.
-In order to make the PaddlePaddle program run more quickly, we accelerate the PaddlePaddle program through the GPU, but the GPU version of the PaddlePaddle needs to have the NVIDIA?
-GPU that meets the following conditions (see the NVIDIA official documentation for the specific installation process and configuration: [For CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/), [For cuDNN](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/))
+* PaddlePaddle for GPU is supported.
+In order to make the PaddlePaddle program run more quickly, we accelerate the PaddlePaddle program through the GPU, but the GPU version of the PaddlePaddle needs to have the NVIDIA® GPU that meets the following conditions (see the NVIDIA official documentation for the specific installation process and configuration: [For CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/), [For cuDNN](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/))

 	* *CUDA Toolkit 9.0 with cuDNN v7*
 	* *CUDA Toolkit 8.0 with cuDNN v7*